top of page

 Dr. John Hsiang is a seasoned gastroenterologist and hepatologist with over two decades of clinical experience.
 His distinguished career includes training at Otago Medical School and the Prince of Wales Hospital in Hong Kong, specializing in liver disease and gastrointestinal disorders.
 Dr. Hsiang is dedicated to patient education, empowering individuals with the knowledge and confidence to manage their health.

-Doctor in blue scrubs seated, smiling confidently, representing professional gastroenterology care.
+Dr John Hsiang in blue scrubs seated, smiling confidently, representing professional gastroenterology care.

 Common Questions about Food Allergy Testing